Connect with us

 Best Of

 Searching for the best platforming games on Android and iOS?
 There are hundreds out there, but only a few are truly worth your time.
 Some games bring tight controls and fast action, others mix in story, puzzles, or creative designs that really stick with you.
-Playing platformers on mobile today feels just as exciting as gaming on a console – only now, it fits right in your pocket.
+Playing platformers on mobile today feels just as exciting as gaming on a console.

 What Makes a Great Platformer on Mobile?